Is Rob Kardashian Isolated From His Sisters? Kris Jenner Wants Him To Be Included

 As for Rob Kardashian’s relationship with Blac Chyna, Radar Online revealed that the model still has a restraining order in place against him.

-When Rob Kardashian first began dating Blac Chyna in early 2016, the model appeared to be a good influence on his life and just months into their relationship, Kardashian dropped a ton of weight.
+When Rob Kardashian first began dating Blac Chyna in early 2016, the model appeared to be a good influence on his life, and just months into their relationship, Kardashian dropped a ton of weight.
 Then, after splitting amid Blac Chyna’s pregnancy months later, Kardashian seemed to take a turn for the worse once again.

 In the months since their breakup, Rob Kardashian has returned to his reclusive life in Los Angeles and hasn’t been seen publicly for several months.
 Meanwhile, Blac Chyna continues to hit the town with Meechie as she continues to co-parent Dream with the reality star.